Ostrich Fern (Fiddlehead) – Matteuccia Struthiopteris: Edible & Medicinal Uses of the Top Fern of Wild Plants

 Table of Contents

-In Ojibwe, waagaagin, ostrich fern is the usual fern called fiddlehead.
+Ostrich fern (Matteuccia struthiopteris) is the usual fern called fiddlehead.
 It’s a traditional dish in Quebec and New Brunswick and the sprouts are a delicacy called kogomi in Japan.
-It’s the first fern in our edible and medicinal plants series!
+It was the first fern in our edible and medicinal plants series!
+And presently one of many ferns we’ve covered.
+As per edibility, this one is at the top of the list!

 Growing 2-6 feet tall, this popular fern may even be found in grocery stores around here when they are in season.
 Not to be confused with cinnamon and interrupted ferns, which have woolly coverings and are much less palatable.
 The fiddlehead of the ostrich fern is glossy or may have a very fine fuzz or powder on it.
 Not all ferns with fiddle-shaped heads are edible.
 The stem is U shaped, somewhat like celery.
 The best way to get familiar with the appearance is to join virtual foraging groups.
 You’ll be inundated with pictures if you’re active (in May), and it won’t be long until the fiddlehead is familiar to you.